Generic Name: dorzolamide (dor-ZOE-la-mide)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Bitter taste in mouth; blurred vision; burning and stinging upon instillation; dryness of eyes; eye sensitivity to sunlight; redness of the eyes; tearing.
+Bitter taste in the mouth; blurred vision; dry eyes; eye sensitivity to light; increased tear production; mild burning, redness, or stinging of the eye.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; dizziness; eye pain; irritated eyelids; red, swollen, blistered, or peeling skin; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); eye or eyelid irritation, swelling, pain, or discharge; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.